suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # [fit] Algorithm Detail

-The more details the better!
+The more details, the better!

 New developers/algorithm-creators don't specify enough detail.